top of page

 1 winning trade recovers 2 losing trades.

-Trading involves extremely high risk.
+Forex trading involves extremely high risk.
 Risk to reward ratio is a number one risk management tool for limiting your risks.
 Calculating that and knowing your win rate, you can objectively decide whether a trade that you are planning to take is worth taking.

 bottom of page